Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 deriving via (DerivePConstantViaNewtype Plutus.ValidatorHash PValidatorHash PByteString) instance (PConstant Plutus.ValidatorHash)
 ```

-`DerivePConstantViaNewtype` takes in 3 type parameters:
+`DerivePConstantViaNewtype` takes in three type parameters:

 - The Haskell newtype itself, for which `PConstant` is being implemented for.
 - The Plutarch synonym to the Haskell type.
 - The actual Plutarch type corresponding to the Haskell type contained within the newtype.

-  E.g `ValidatorHash` is a newtype to a `ByteString`, which is synonymous to `PByteString`.
+  For example, `ValidatorHash` is a newtype to a `ByteString`, which is synonymous to `PByteString`.
 In the same way, `PValidatorHash` is actually just a newtype to a `PByteString` term.
   During runtime, `ValidatorHash` is actually just a `ByteString`, the same applies for `PValidatorHash`.
 So we give it the `newtype` treatment with `DerivePConstantViaNewtype`!

 Finally, we have `DerivePConstantViaData` for `Data` values: